-In all of its elements, the Land & Environmental Law Program is designed to encourage service and train professionals in areas of increasingly critical importance to the lives and prosperity of people around the nation and the world, and to sustainability of the land, air, and water resources which support the myriad interlocking ecosystems that constitute life on the planet.
+The BC Law Land & Environmental Law Program is designed to train professionals and encourage service in areas of increasingly critical importance to the lives and prosperity of people around the nation and the world, promoting policies and doctrines of sustainability of land, air, and water resources that support the myriad interlocking ecosystems that constitute life on the planet.

 Students’ contact with the program typically begins with the Environmental Law Society (ELS)’s welcoming barbecue reception in September of the first year, and ends in the third year with the opportunity for a special project, such as teaching the environmental law course in the University’s College of Arts & Sciences, participating in the National Environmental Moot Court competition or other public interest projects, or—by adding two semesters—a dual degree program awarding a Boston College JD and one of several different masters degrees in conjunction with Tufts University’s graduate schools or Vermont Law School.
 A certificate in Land & Environmental Law is awarded by ELS at graduation to students who have completed required credits and a project in the field.